-Mentoring – Our Team of Tutors help guide you through not only the massage techniques and canine handling but also coach you in delivering a thorough Client Consultation along with other methods such as Gait & Postural Analysis.
+Mentoring – Our Team of Tutors help guide you through not only the written study, massage techniques and canine handling but also coach you in delivering a thorough Client Consultation along with other methods such as Gait & Postural Analysis.
 We want you to the best therapist out there and this means not only developing competence and mastery with your practical skills but also mentoring you during the initial set up of your own business.

 - Adults wanting a career change working with dogs